Remembering the men from the Kingsdown and Creekside Cluster

 Died of Wounds

-The youngest of the 4 children of Thomas, a maltster, and Mary Ann Quaife, Thomas was born in Cranbrook on 28 June 1891.
+The youngest of the four children of Thomas, a maltster, and Mary Ann, Thomas was born in Cranbrook on 28 June 1891.
 Thomas had two older brothers, Ernest Henry and Frank William.
 Sadly, Ernest died aged 27 in August 1901.
-He also had an older Sister, Ada Elizabeth.
+He also had an older sister, Ada Elizabeth.

 Although Thomas appears on the Lynsted War Memorial, his link with Lynsted is unclear.
-There are no records linking him, or any of his siblings with the area.
-However, some records indicate that he may have been employed by the Cooperative Society in Sittingbourne.
-The Cooperative Society had a large presence in Greenstreet where he may also have worked.
+There are no records linking him or any of his siblings with the area.
+However, some records indicate that he may have been employed by the Cooperative Society in the boot department of its Sittingbourne store in East Street.
+The Cooperative Society had a large presence in Greenstreet, where he may also have worked.

 Thomas enlisted in the Royal East Kent Yeomanry, (The Duke of Connaught's Own) (Mounted Rifles) in Canterbury in 1915, and was posted into the 3/1st Training Unit.
-It appears that he later transferred into the 1/1st and posted abroad with the Egyptian Expeditionary Force in April 1916.
-By then the regiment had been dismounted, due to the lack of horses, and became an infantry regiment.
+It appears that he later transferred into the 1/1st and was posted abroad with the Egyptian Expeditionary Force in April 1916.
+By then the regiment had been dismounted, due to the lack of horses, and had become an infantry regiment.

 It became clear that the Yeomanry regiments were not going to be re-mounted.
-Men were fiercely proud to serve in a regiment that bore their county of origin and these associations were respected as far as could be.
-So on 1 February 1917 the 1/1st West Kent Yeomanry, which was stationed in the coastal town of Matruh 125 miles west of Alexandria, amalgamated with 1/1st Royal East Kent Mounted Rifles and to become the newly formed 10th (Royal East Kent & West Kent Yeomanry) Battalion, The Buffs (East Kent Regiment).
+Men were fiercely proud to serve in a regiment that bore the name of their county of origin and these associations were respected as far as could be.
+So on 1 February 1917, the 1/1st West Kent Yeomanry, which was stationed in the coastal town of Matruh 125 miles west of Alexandria, amalgamated with 1/1st Royal East Kent Mounted Rifles to become the newly formed 10th (Royal East Kent & West Kent Yeomanry) Battalion, The Buffs (East Kent Regiment).
 The new Battalion was made up of 46 officers and 875 other ranks.
-A and B Company made up of men from East Kent and C and D Company of men from West Kent.
+A and B Companies were made up of men from East Kent and C and D Companies of men from West Kent.
 The 10th Battalion formed part of the 230th Brigade, 74th Division.
-The new Battalion formed part of Allenby's which was to be successful in the Palestine offensive against the Turkish Army.
+The new Battalion formed part of Allenby's Force, which was to be successful in the Palestine offensive against the Turkish Army.

-On 11 April 1917, the 10th Buffs arrived at Deir el Belah where a strong defensive position was being held.
-On 15 April they were ordered to provide outpost duty just north of the Wadi (Arabic for a water-course or river bed that is usually dry unless there is rain) Ghuzze.
-Preparations were being made for the Second Battle of Gaza which was scheduled for 17/18 April.
-Fortunately for Thomas the 74th Division were held in reserve, but following the battle, trench warfare was decided on until reinforcements could arrive.
-Therefore, on the 23 April, the Buffs occupied a line in the region of Tel el Jemmi where they undertook trench digging.
-A task made more difficult as they worked in the knowledge that the victory they had expected had not been realised.
+On 11 April 1917, the 10th Buffs arrived at Deir el Belah, where a strong defensive position was being held.
+On 15 April, they were ordered to provide outpost duty just north of the Wadi (Arabic for a water-course or river bed that is usually dry unless there is rain) Ghuzze.
+Preparations were being made for the Second Battle of Gaza, which was scheduled for 17/18 April.
+Fortunately for Thomas, the 74th Division were held in reserve; but following the battle, trench warfare was decided on until reinforcements could arrive.
+Therefore, on the 23 April, the Buffs occupied a line in the region of Tel el Jemmi, where they dug trenches.
+It was a task made more difficult, because they worked in the knowledge that the victory they had expected had not been realised.

 The following extract from the 'Historical Records of the Buffs' describes the conditions faced by the 10th Battalion: